RichardLiuCoding/aespm/README.md

 pip install aespm
 ```

+For AR SPM users, download the "UserFunctions.ipf" from [**aespm/user functions**](https://github.com/RichardLiuCoding/aespm/blob/main/aespm/user%20functions/UserFunctions.ipf) folder and put it in "Documents/AsylumResearch/UserIncludes" folder so that it will automatically loaded at AR startup.
+You only need to do it one time after installing aespm.

 # Examples

 For more detailed tutorials and example workflows, please take a look at [**aespm/notebooks**](https://github.com/RichardLiuCoding/aespm/tree/main/aespm/notebooks) folder.